hdeplaen/uotod/README.md

 [//]: # (![GitHub all releases]&#40;https://img.shields.io/github/downloads/hdeplaen/uotod/total&#41;)

-Henri De Plaen, Pierre-François De Plaen, Johan A. K. Suykens, Marc Proesmans, Tinne Tuytelaars, and Luc Van Gool.
-2023.
-“Unbalanced Optimal Transport: A Unified Framework for Object Detection.”
-In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*.
+H. De Plaen, P.-F. De Plaen, J. A. K. Suykens, M. Proesmans, T. Tuytelaars, and L. Van Gool, “Unbalanced Optimal Transport: A Unified Framework for Object Detection,” in *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*, Jun.
+2023, pp. 3198–3207.

-Presented at CVPR 2023.
+This work will be presented at CVPR in June 2023.
 The paper and additional resources can be found on the [following website](https://hdeplaen.github.io/uotod/).
+The paper is in open access and can also be found on the [CVF website](https://openaccess.thecvf.com/content/CVPR2023/html/De_Plaen_Unbalanced_Optimal_Transport_A_Unified_Framework_for_Object_Detection_CVPR_2023_paper.html) and shortly on IEEE Xplore.

 ![Different matching strategies.
 All are particular cases of Unbalanced Optimal Transport](img/illustration.png)